habanero-rice/cnc-framework/README.md

 You will also need one or more of the supported runtime backends:

-* OCR 1.0
+* OCR 1.1
 * Intel CnC

 Setting up the environment for OCR
 ----------------------------------

-If you have a copy of the xstack repository, the CnC root directory (which contains this README) should be in the xstack/hll directory.
+If you have a copy of the xstack apps repository, the CnC root directory (which contains this README) should be in the apps/hll directory.
 The expected directory structure is as follows:

-   - `xstack/` : the root xstack source directory
+   - `xstg/` : the root xstack ("Traleika Glacier") project source directory
-   - `xstack/ocr/` : the source root for OCR
+   - `xstg/ocr/` : the source root for OCR
+   - `xstg/apps/` : the source root for xstack apps, libraries, etc
-   - `xstack/hll/` : high-level-libraries for OCR
+   - `xstg/apps/hll/` : high-level-languages for OCR
-   - `xstack/hll/cnc/` : CnC root directory
+   - `xstg/apps/hll/cnc/` : CnC root directory

 If you don't have a copy of the xstack repository, you can still mimic this directory structure to get the expected behavior.
 To set the needed environment